semiloker/areole/docs/CSS_REFERENCE.md

 - inheritance — `color` does not cascade to children; set it where you use it
 - `!important`, media queries, `@` rules of any kind
 - shorthand `font`, `background` with anything but a colour

+## Fonts

+`font-size` is in pixels and both faces honour it.
+Without a loaded face it picks a whole-number scale of the built-in 8x8 bitmap font, rounded down and clamped at 1.
+With one it is the pixel size handed to the rasterizer.

+`font-family` is parsed and ignored.
+Which face draws is decided by `ar_font_load` and `ar_font_add` rather than by the stylesheet, because selecting between families needs a font database and that is later in 0.2.x.
+A stylesheet naming families is not an error; it simply does not choose yet.

+Antialiasing, grid fitting, stem darkening and subpixel positioning are not CSS properties in any specification and are not invented as ones here.
+They are context settings: `ar_font_antialias`, `ar_font_grid_fit`, `ar_font_darken`, `ar_font_subpixel`.